gillesmaire/mychessbaselib/examples/doc/devguide.md

 myChessBase is an other project to write a Chess base management

-my ChessBase use scid5lib to manage base
+myChessBase use scid5lib to manage base

 I you use this document it is to develop an other one program like myChessBase